davidkpiano/rrf-docs/validation.md

 ## Async Validity

-There are multiple ways you can handle setting validity asynchronously, in that as long as `setValidity()` is dispatched, the validity will be updated.
-However, it's generally a good idea to dispatch `setPending(model, pending)` to indicate that the model is currently being asynchronously validated.
+There are multiple ways you can handle setting validity asynchronously.
+As long as a validation action such as `setValidity()` or `setErrors()` is dispatched, the validity will be updated.
+It's generally a good idea to dispatch `setPending(model, pending)` to indicate that the model is currently being validated.

 Here's a solution using an action thunk creator (with `redux-thunk`):